-On the other hand, operating expenses are those costs that are incurred to run the day-to-day operations of a business.
+On the other hand, operating expenses are those incurred to run a business's day-to-day operations.

-Such expenses could be written off in the tax year you incur them, even if you do not pay them until the following year.
+Such expenses could be written off in the tax year you incur them, even if you only pay them the following year.

 However, costs must be claimed in full for the current taxable year and not be part of an accrual system or another method that defers expenses to an earlier period.
 The costs of starting a business in an LLC are no different.